kevinrenskers/NSString-URLEncode/README.md

-NSString-UrlEncode
+NSString-URLEncode
 ==================

-Category that adds urlEncode to NSString.
+Category that adds URLEncode to NSString.